 The programme card gives the names of committee members plus the phone numbers and Club email address of key people.

-The legal reason under GDPR for holding and using members’ personal data is in this way is legitimate interests.
+The legal reason under GDPR for holding and using members’ personal data in this way is legitimate interests.
 The data are used only in ways members would reasonably expect when they pay their annual subscription and their use does not have a detrimental effect on members’ privacy.

 - provide information to the committee on numbers attending meetings